chef/chef-workstation/www/site/content/docs/chef-workstation/chef-run-users-guide.md

 chef-run host1 my_cookbook::non_default_recipe
 ```

-Specifying `::recipe_name` tells `chef-run` to run a different recipe than the default one. `chef-run` will read your local `~/.chef/config.rb` and look for cookbooks in the paths specified to `cookbook_path`.
-That config value is an array and can look something like
+`::recipe_name` tells `chef-run` to run a different recipe than the default one. `chef-run` reads your local `~/.chef/config.rb` and looks for cookbooks in the paths specified as `cookbook_path`.
+That configuration value is an array and looks something like

 ```bash
 cookbook_path ['/path/1', '/path/b']
 ```

-If you try to run `chef-run host1 my_cookbook` and in the current directory does not have a cookbook named `my_cookbook`, then `chef-run` searches the specified paths in the `cookbook_path`.
-This configuration is read out of your existing Chef config instead of from the Chef Workstation config.
+If you run `chef-run host1 my_cookbook` and the current directory does not have a cookbook named `my_cookbook`, then `chef-run` searches the paths specified in the `cookbook_path`.
+These paths are read out of your existing Chef configuration instead of from the Chef Workstation configuration.

-If you do not have or want that config file and want to specify the search paths as command line arguments:
+To specify the search paths as command line arguments instead of using a configuration file, use:

 ```bash
 chef-run host1 my_cookbook --cookbook-repo-paths '/path/1,/path/b'
 ```

-## Configuring cookbook dependencies and sources
+## Configuring Cookbook Dependencies and Sources

 When converging a target node `chef-run` creates a policyfile bundle that includes the cookbook specified.
 If the cookbook you specified has its own [`Policyfile.rb`](https://docs.chef.io/config_rb_policyfile.html) that will be respected.